The Masked Singer (American TV series) season 2: Panelists and host

 Singer-songwriter Robin Thicke, television personality Jenny McCarthy Wahlberg, actor and comedian Ken Jeong, and recording artist Nicole Scherzinger returned as panelists.
 Nick Cannon once again returned as host.

-Anthony Anderson was a guest panelist in the sixth episode, Triumph the Insult Comic Dog (Robert Smigel) was a guest panelist in the seventh episode, Joel McHale returned as a guest panelist in the eighth and ninth episodes, and season one winner T-Pain returned to the show as a guest panelist in the tenth episode.
+Almost Family cast members Brittany Snow, Megalyn Echikunwoke, and Emily Osment appeared in the audience in the second episode, while Anthony Anderson was a guest panelist in the sixth episode, Triumph the Insult Comic Dog (Robert Smigel) was a guest panelist in the seventh episode, Joel McHale returned as a guest panelist in the eighth and ninth episodes, and season one winner T-Pain returned to the show as a guest panelist in the tenth episode.

 Contestants

 The competitors were said to have achieved 140 films, 69 Emmy Award nominations, 42 Grammy Award nominations, 31 Billboard #1 singles, 22 Broadway shows, 20 platinum records, 19 Emmys wins, 15 marriages, eight divorces, seven Super Bowl appearances, six multi-platinum records, five Hall of Fame honors, three New York Times Best Sellers, and two Time 100 honors.

 The Season 2 winner, Wayne Brady, had been asked to be on the first season of the show, but turned it down at the time.
 He said he felt viewers would tune in "not because they want to see the talent, but because they want to see the train wreck."
 After he saw the success of the first season and getting approval from his daughter and ex-wife, he joined in for the second season.